Don’t invest in Chefs Plate until you’re read my honest Chefs Plate review. I’ll go into everything that’s good and bad about it.

 Our lives are busy.
 I work full-time from home running my own business, and my husband works full-time out of the home and does freelance writing on the side.
 We have two children, one of whom is currently in daycare and the other is close to finishing up her school vacation up here.
 School starts Sept.
 8, and everyone in this house is excited about it.
 No word of a lie.

 Once back at school, they’ll have dance lessons.
 One wants to start ice skating and we need to get swimming lessons in there at some point.
 Of course, this is all while a pandemic is on, so we’re limited in options and places to go.
 We’re working odd hours while we try to deal with everything.

 Usually, we (well, my husband) would spend the weekends batch-cooking meals.
-They’d be put in the fridge or freezer to use throughout the week.
+They’d be put in the fridge (here is a great choice for gaming) or freezer to use throughout the week.
 They were/are great for the winter months, but they tend to be things like chili, a bolognese sauce, and stews.
 They’re not the type of meals we’re looking for in the summer.
 And plus, the weekends have been taken up with a lot of other stuff thanks to the pandemic—stuff that we can’t necessarily get done during the week right now because work has been changed slightly.

 So, our weekends have become time to relax.
 They’re the time to get things done we can’t during the week.

 We’re short on time during the week when it comes to meals.
 When we want something quick, we end up losing inspiration or we realize the ingredients we need aren’t in the fridge.
 The main reason I started looking at Chefs Plate (and others).
 The idea was to have something that could be quickly pulled out of the fridge and cooked.